MinecraftForge/Documentation/docs/blockstates/states.md

 Here you will read the values of your properties and return an appropriate integer between 0 and 15, or the other way around; the reader is left to check examples from vanilla blocks by themselves.

 !!!
 Warning
-    Your getMetaFromState and getStateFromMeta methods MUST be one to one!
+    Your getMetaFromState and getStateFromMeta methods **must** be one to one!
 In other words, the same set of properties and values must map to the same meta value and back.
-Failing to do this, unfortunately, WON'T cause a crash.
+Failing to do this, unfortunately, **won't** cause a crash.
 It'll just cause everything to behave extremely weirdly.

 "Actual" States